AbdelrhmanSror/VehiclesAPI/README.md

-# Build the Backend System for a Car Website-VehiclesAPI-Project
+# Backend System for a Car Website-VehiclesAPI-Project

 Project repository implementing a Vehicles API using Java and Spring Boot that can communicate with separate location and pricing services.

 ## Features
 - REST API exploring the main HTTP verbs and features
+- Eureka Server.
 - Redis Cache in Memory
 - MySql relational Database
 - Custom API Error handling using ControllerAdvice